 - Colour Coded Armies: Godus Wars sees you fighting agaisnt different coloured gods, netural tribes are present and appear as grey.

-- The Computer Is a Cheating Bastard: In an attempt to make things more challenging in Godus Wars the AI will get several promoted units of archers to help defend their base if you get to close and have wiped out their ablities to create more units.
+- The Computer Is a Cheating Bastard: In an attempt to make things more challenging in Godus Wars, the AI will get several promoted units of archers to help defend their base if you get too close, and have wiped out their abilities to create more units.

 - G-Rated Sex: Breeders; Two people walk into a house, and three people come out.

-- Human Sacrifice: In the PC version you can send people to the Pit of Doom to gain gems, gems can be used to speed up construction and other things.
+- Human Sacrifice: In the PC version, you can send people to the Pit of Doom to gain gems, which can be used to speed up construction and other things.

 - Repeatedly pointed out by the devs that the PC version will not have these, the mobile versions however, well...

-- Perpetual Beta: Despite having been out for four years it's still clearly unfinished, with half-implemented features and perpetually-paused events being readily obvious, and with the developer having abandoned it in favor of other projects it seems unlikely to ever be.
+- Perpetual Beta: Despite having been out since 2013, it's still clearly unfinished, with half-implemented features and perpetually-paused events being readily obvious, and with the developer having abandoned it in favor of other projects it seems unlikely to ever be.
+The last update for the PC version was in 2016, with no further developer comments.

 - Porn Stache: The giants sport nice old-fashioned strongmen taches.